-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- brain tumor
+- Brain tumor

-- drug abuse or addiction
+- Drug abuse or addiction

-- head injury
+- Head injury

-- if you frequently drink alcohol containing drinks
+- If you often drink alcohol

-- liver disease
+- Kidney disease

-- lung disease, asthma, or breathing problems
+- Lung disease, asthma, or breathing problems

-- suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member
+- Suicidal thoughts, plans or attempt; a previous suicide attempt by you or a family member

-- pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team regarding the use of this medication in children.
 Special care may be needed.